 BGS Bachelor of General Studies COM Communication

 EH English FA Fine Arts

 HY History SY Sociology

+TAT Text and the set of the line 00

 IN International Studies

-In all curricula within the School of Liberal Arts, the major consists of a minimum of 35 hours (see departmental requirements), a minor of 20 hours, and, in addition to the requirements of the University Liberal Education Program, sufficient electives to ensure the completion of 200 quarter hours of course work.
+In all curricula within the School of Liberal Arts, the major consists of a minimum of 35 hours (see departmental requirements), a minor of 20 hours (except foreign language), and, in addition to the requirements of the University Liberal Education Program, sufficient electives to ensure the completion of 200 quarter hours of course work.
 All degree programs in the School of Liberal Arts require 200 hours for completion.
 All courses in a student's major must be numbered 200 or above.